-Egg donor profiles usually contain a full health history for the egg donor and her immediate family.
-ADHD, whether medicated or not, is something we may see on a donor profile and this may raise questions for families concerned.
+Egg donor profiles usually contain a full health history of the egg donor and her immediate family.
+ADHD, whether medicated or not, is something we may see on a donor profile, and it may raise questions for intended parents during their egg donor search.

-We decided to ask some of our Donor Concierge genetic experts to find out.
+Will an egg donor's ADHD be passed on to the baby?
+We asked some of our Donor Concierge genetic experts to find out.

 ADHD is typically treated with a combination of behavior therapy and medication.
 With treatment, many people with ADHD can be successful in school and lead productive lives.
 There are many successful individuals with ADHD, and some people report that their ADHD helped them in certain ways, such as by increasing creativity and multitasking.(4)